Unlock E-commerce Success: Product Page SEO Secrets Revealed

 Pro tip: Add a 360-degree view or a short video to showcase your product.
 Just make sure to optimize these for fast loading, too!

-5. Utilize Structured Data Markup
+5. Use Structured Data Markup

 Structured data might sound like the driest topic on Earth, but it's actually a powerful tool for boosting your product pages' visibility.
 It's like giving search engines a cheat sheet for your content, and the results can be surprisingly exciting.